Last Updated on January 30, 2023 by TWP Help

-After an exterior staining project with TWP, Total Wood Preservative Stain you may have some extra left over.
+After an exterior staining project with TWP, Total Wood Preservative Stain you may have some extra leftover.
 Or you may have bought some TWP wood stain intending to use it and just haven’t got around to it.
-Whether you have some left over or the season ended before you could use it, TWP wood stain will store and keep fresh with proper care.
+Whether you have some leftovers or the season ended before you could use it, TWP wood stain will store and keep fresh with proper care.

-If you used TWP stain and have some left over, the extra will last 1-2 years as long as the lid is completely resealed.
+If you used TWP stain and have some leftovers, the extra will last about 1 year as long as the lid is completely resealed.
 If the lid is not sealed properly evaporation of the stain solvents will occur and the stain will become thicker and be rendered useless.
 Be sure the lid is completely sealed to stop any evaporation from happening.
-This will ensure the left over TWP can be used on your next wood maintenance project.
+This will ensure the leftover TWP can be used on your next wood maintenance project.

 Tips for Storing TWP Wood Stain